 Get your kids to wash their hands.
 Yes, this one should be obvious.
 But it really can’t be stressed enough: hand washing is a crucial way to prevent germs from spreading.
 About 80% of infectious diseases are spread by touch.

 “Two of the most important things we’ve done in medicine are getting people vaccinated and getting them to wash their hands,” says Robert W. Frenck Jr., MD, professor of pediatrics at the Cincinnati Children's Hospital Medical Center and member of the American Academy of Pediatrics’ Committee on Infectious Disease.

 When you have a sick toddler, germs can get absolutely everywhere.
-That means that your healthy child is bound to pick them up on his hands.
-But as long as he’s washing his hands regularly, the germs might not make it from his hands into his eyes or mouth.
+That means that your healthy child is bound to pick them up on their hands.
+But as long as they are washing their hands regularly, the germs might not make it from their hands into their eyes or mouth.

 If kids are going to wash their hands, teach them to do it right.
 Experts recommend scrubbing hands for 20 seconds or so -- as long as it takes to sing “Happy Birthday” twice.
 The type of soap doesn’t matter -- to prevent germs, the regular stuff will work just as well as antibacterial soap.

 When warm water and soap aren’t available, use an alcohol-based sanitizing gel -- just make sure to rub your hands together vigorously for about 20 seconds until the gel evaporates.

 Wash your own hands.
 To prevent germs from spreading, the same advice goes for you too.
 Don’t get so focused on wiping down your sick toddler’s toys that you forget to wash your own hands.
 It’s important for a couple of reasons.
 First, you don’t want to get sick -- taking care of a sick toddler while being sick yourself can be punishing.